Multi-tracer beyond linear theory: Conclusions

-Next, we study the importance of cross-stochasticity for MT.
-We show that neglecting this term is vital for MT {\it within linear theory}, while this appears not to be the case when considering the non-linear bias modeling.
+Next, we study the importance of cross-stochasticity for MT. {While neglecting this term is vital for the gains of MT {\it within linear theory}, as pointed out by \cite{Gil-Marin:2010ezc,Bernstein:2011ju},} we show that this is not the case when considering the non-linear bias modeling.
 Furthermore, we show for the first time, using non-linear modeling, that a split into two tracers seems to maximize the information gain, at least when restricted to a power spectra analysis.
 We have also found that, when considering the non-linear operators, the MT gains are present at very realistic number density values, in contrast with the findings on linear theory that demands very high tracer densities.
 We addressed the question of what are the optimal number densities between the two subtracers, finding substantial gains even when considering a very unbalanced split, i.e. when one the tracers is more dense than the other.
 This result makes the task of finding two tracers with two different set of biases simpler, since we can limit the MT searches to find a small in-homogeneous subsample.
 Finally, in \refsec{fog} we consider the possibility of using different values of $k_{\rm max}$ for the subtracers depending on the strength of the FoG effect for each.
 We show how this approach can substantially enhance the information extracted from the bluer sample.